mkelley/sbpy/docs/sbpy/activity/dust.rst

    ...     _GM = 1.8 * SolarGravityAndRadiationPressure._GM
    >>>
    >>> solver = BetaPicGravityAndRadiationPressure()
-   >>> betapic_syn = Syn(comet, [1, 0], [0, 100] * u.d, solver=solver)
+   >>> betapic_syn = SynGenerator(comet, [1, 0], [0, 100] * u.d, solver=solver)

 Plotting syndynes and synchrones
 --------------------------------

 Generally, we are interested in plotting syndynes and synchrones on an image of a comet.
-The accuracy of the coordinates object depends on the the comet and observer states, but also on whether or not light travel time is accounted for.
+The accuracy of the coordinates object depends on the the comet and observer states, but also on whether or not light travel time is accounted for, and the accuracy of the orbit integrator.
 The `sbpy` testing suite shows that arcsecond-level accuracy is possible, but this is generally not accurate enough for direct comparison to typical images of comets.
 Instead, it helps to compute the positions of the syndynes and synchrone coordinate objects relative to the comet, and plot the results.

 .. doctest-requires:: scipy,matplotlib

-   >>> from itertools import islice
    >>> import matplotlib.pyplot as plt
    >>>
    >>> coords0 = observer.observe(comet)